Homegoing

 A homegoing (or home-going) service is an African-American and Black-Canadian Christian funeral tradition marking the going home of the deceased to the Lord or to Heaven.
-It is a celebration that has become a vibrant part of African American and Black Canadian history and culture.
-As with other traditions, practices, customs and norms of African American and Black Canadian culture, this ritual for dealing with death was shaped by the African American and Black Canadian experience.

 History

-The history of the homegoing service can be traced back to the arrival of African slaves in America.
-Early during the slave trade, slaves believed death meant their soul would return home to their native Africa.
-This belief that enslaved and free Africans in America fly back to Africa after their death was found in the Gullah Geechee Nation.
-In 1803, a slave ship landed in St. Simons Island, Georgia with captive Africans from Nigeria carrying a cargo of Igbo people.
-The Igbo people took control of the slave vessel, and when it landed in Georgia many of the Igbos chose suicide than a life time in slavery by drowning in the swamp.
-African Americans in Georgia and in the Gullah Geechee Nation say that when the Igbo people died from suicide their souls flew back to Africa.
+In 1803, a slave ship landed in St. Simons Island, Georgia, with captive Africans from Nigeria carrying a cargo of Igbo people.
+The Igbo people took control of the slave vessel, and when it landed in Georgia many of the Igbos chose suicide than a lifetime in slavery by drowning in the swamp.
+African Americans in Georgia and in the Gullah Geechee Nation says that when the Igbo people died from suicide their souls flew back to Africa.
 The location became known as Igbo landing.
-Also in the Gullah Geechee Nation the practice of placing seashells on graves is believed to return souls back to Africa, as the sea brought Africans to America on slave ships and the sea will return them back home in Africa when they die.
+Also in the Gullah Geechee Nation, the practice of placing seashells on graves is believed to return souls back to Africa, as the sea brought Africans to America on slave ships and the sea will return them back home in Africa when they die.
 Enslaved and free blacks were not allowed to congregate to perform any kind of ritual for burying their dead because slaveholders feared the slaves would conspire to create an uprising during any such gathering.